 - NOTE: Kline includes a wealth of resources in the afterward to her novel, including the books, articles, videos, and more that she used as research, along with her comments.

 * Larry Kramer, provocative gay author and activist (🌈LGBTQ+)

 - Larry Kramer Papers at Yale University’s Beineke Rare Book & Manuscript Library.

-- Obituary and profile of Kramer, “The Benevolent Rage of Larry Kramer” by Michael Specter, from The New Yorker, May 28, 2020.
+- Obituary and profile, “The Benevolent Rage of Larry Kramer” by Michael Specter, from The New Yorker, May 28, 2020.

 - Obituary, by Ryan Gilbey, from The Guardian, May 28, 2020.

 - Yale LGBTS Mourns the Death of Larry Kramer, June 1, 2020.